Qualeams/Android-Face-Recognition-with-Deep-Learning-Library/jni-build/jni/include/tensorflow/g3doc/api_docs/python/image.md

 (implicitly, values are assumed to lie in `[0,1)`) or one `uint8` per channel per pixel (values are assumed to lie in `[0,255]`).

-Tensorflow can convert between images in RGB or HSV.
+TensorFlow can convert between images in RGB or HSV.
 The conversion functions work only on float images, so you need to convert images in other formats using [`convert_image_dtype`](#convert-image-dtype).